storyblok/storyblok/README.md

 - **APIs**: Work with any frontend or third-party integration with [GraphQL](https://www.storyblok.com/docs/graphql-api), [REST](https://www.storyblok.com/docs/api/content-delivery/v2), and [Management API.](https://www.storyblok.com/docs/api/management)
 - **Flexible backend**: As a headless content management system, Storyblok can manage and serve content for any app or site.
 - **Apps**: Add extra functionalities to your space through a suite of custom apps available for free on the [Storyblok App Directory](https://www.storyblok.com/app-store), or build your own.
 - **Composable components**: Easily define new nestable blocks (such as a hero, grid, or button) or content type blocks (such as an article, landing page, or product page).
 Create once, reuse everywhere.
 The limit is your imagination.
+[Learn more](https://www.storyblok.com/docs/guide/essentials/content-structures).

 **Streamline Workflows:**

 - **Visual editing interface**: Storyblok enables non-technical users to build and edit JSON structures with an easy-to-use visual interface.
+[Learn more](https://www.storyblok.com/docs/editor-guides/visual-editor).
-- **Component Library**: Find, access, and edit components directly from the visual editor making it easier for teams to collaborate.
+- **Component Library**: Find, access, and edit components directly from the Visual Editor making it easier for teams to collaborate.
 - **Collaboration workflows**: Publish faster with inclusive collaboration workflows that give anyone on the team a simple way to make a suggestion or take action.

 **Audience Experiences:**

 - **Image Service**: Make apps and websites faster by Transforming, optimizing, and caching images in a CDN.
+[Learn more](https://www.storyblok.com/docs/image-service).
 - **Internationalization**: Create personalized content experiences via built-in folder-level and field-level internationalization.
+[Learn more](https://www.storyblok.com/docs/guide/in-depth/internationalization).
 - **Omnichannel Experiences**: Storyblok’s headless architecture enables developers to publish content across any digital channel via APIs.
+[Learn more](https://www.storyblok.com/lp/omnichannel-cms).

 # Resources